Superradiant Thomson scattering from graphite in the extreme ultraviolet: Introduction

-Considering the importance of the new research area, the linear response approximation to the scattering becomes a basic issue, as it is known to break down in transmission experiments with coherent EUV FEL pulses\cite{abs-sat1, abs-sat2, abs-sat3}.
-A description of Compton scattering by a free electron, with coherent initial and final photon states, dates back to 1978 \cite{coherence-X}.
-While the initial state coherence does not affect the scattering process, the coherent final state produces an {\it amplification}, resulting in an enhanced scattering cross section, even at the lowest (non vanishing) order of the perturbation theory.
-This scattering enhancement is relevant in exotic, highly energetic astrophysical objects, like pulsars \cite{astro1, astro2}, but much less visible in condensed matter systems.
-Indeed, it is hardly observed in the scattering by electrons, where the number of final states is practically unlimited, while it is more likely to be observed in phonon scattering, owing to the upper bound of phonon energy limiting the number of scattering channels available.
-A sub-ps duration of the FEL probe pulse (normally much shorter than the typical phonon lifetimes \cite{phonon-lifetime}, yet much longer than $\lambda_0/c \approx 0.01$ fs) can therefore trigger a coherent scattering process with final photon and phonon coherent states.
+In scattering processes, the presence of a coherent state of incoming radiation has no specific effect on the probe-sample coupling \cite{coherence-X}, while a coherent final state produces an {\it amplification} of the scattering cross section at the lowest order of the perturbation theory.
+That effect strongly relates to Dicke's theoretical prediction for spontaneous radiation processes \cite{dicke} and is in line with the description of superradiant processes by Gross and Haroche \cite{superradiant2} in the form: {\it "the superradiant emission is a cooperative process involving in a collective mode all the atoms of the sample"}.
+That kind of phenomenon is hardly visible in the scattering by electrons, where the final states are limited by conservation rules only, while they are more likely observed in phonon scattering, owing to the upper bound of phonon energy, limiting the number of available scattering channels.
+Hence, a sub-ps duration of the FEL probe pulse (much shorter than the typical phonon lifetimes \cite{phonon-lifetime}, yet much longer than the radiation period $\lambda_0/c \approx 0.01$ fs) can trigger a coherent scattering process with a final coherent photon state in the Glauber's sense \cite{glauber}, resulting in the observation of a fundamentally nonlinear process.